Existence and sharpness of the phase transition for the frog model on transitive graphs: Existence of the Phase Transition

 \begin{remark} Although Definition \ref{def: nets} was inspired by the definitions of $(a, b)$-nets and controlled-nets introduced in \cite{MR4529920}, it requires fewer conditions.
 Unlike \cite{MR4529920}, we do not require the net to be dense, as this condition is not necessary for the proof.
 Additionally, while \cite{MR4529920} considers a sequence of graphs that converges locally, we focus on a single fixed graph $G$.
 In this regard, results from \cite{MR4529920} such as Lemma $2.3$ regarding the existence of nets also imply the existence of group nets.
 We also highlight that, as pointed out in \cite{MR4529920}, the choice of $3/4$ is arbitrary and can be replaced by any value strictly less than $1$. \end{remark}

 We now show the existence of $(a, b)$-group nets on quasi-transitive graphs of polynomial growth, for some intrinsic parameters $\beta$ depending only on the graph.
 Group nets will be fundamental to our renormalization-type argument, since they provide the necessary structure to be able to apply such ideas.
-The following proof strongly relies on the fact that we have a graph of polynomial growth and essentially relies on the arguments of \cite{MR4529920}, which are based on a structural result of \cite{tessera-tointon}.
+The following proof strongly relies on the fact that we have a graph of polynomial growth and is essentially a consequence of Lemma $2.3$ of \cite{MR4529920}, which proved the result for Cayley graphs of nilpotent groups with $p^{\text{site}}_{c}(G)<1$.

 \begin{proposition} Let $G$ be a quasi-transitive graph of superlinear polynomial growth.
 Then, we can find a constant $\beta = \beta(G)$ such that, for all $a \ge 1$, there exists an $(a, \beta a)$-group net of $G$. \end{proposition}